Young Writers Society in Parramore

-Since writing is at the heart of Page 15’s mission, students also practice their writing skills on a daily basis, logging responses to a variety of creative writing prompts in personal journals.
-Since studies show that daily free writing helps students explore vocabulary, concepts, and writing styles that they wouldn’t risk for a formal essay or graded assignment, Page 15 staff regularly review students’ journals for evaluation of writing, as well as to guage the increase in fluency.
+Since writing is at the heart of Page 15’s mission, students will practice their writing skills on a daily basis.
+Since studies show that daily free writing helps students explore vocabulary, concepts, and writing styles that they wouldn’t risk for a formal essay or graded assignment, Page 15 staff regularly reviews students’ journals for evaluation of writing, as well as to gauge the increase in fluency.

-Please download a registration form and mail/email it using the instructions on the form itself.
+Please download a registration form and mail/email it to email@example.com

-Page 15 Parramore is available to all students from 2nd through 12th grade.
+Page 15 Parramore is available to A.C.E students in 6th-8th grades,

 Where is Page 15’s program located?